hands-on-tech/hands-on-tech.github.io/_drafts/cassandra-jpa-example.markdown

 ---

 # TL;DR
-Project using JPA to communicate with Cassandra comparing Achilles, Datastax and Kundera libraries.
-Kundera presents better processing speeds also with lower computational resources usage.
+Use JPA libraries to communicate with Cassandra comparing Achilles, Datastax and Kundera.
+The last one presents the better processing speeds with lower computational resources consumption.

 **Source code is available on [Github](https://github.com/hands-on-tech/cassandra-jpa-example){:target="_blank"}** with detailed documentation on how to build and run the tests using Docker.

 # Goal
 With the overwhelming amounts of data being generated in nowadays technological solutions, one of the main challenges is to find the best solutions to properly store, manage and serve huge amounts of data.
 Apache Cassandra is one of such solutions, which is a NoSQL database designed for large-scale data management with high availability, consistency and performance.
-When performing millions of operations per day on top of such databases, every millisecond counts with significant impact on overall system behaviour.
+When performing millions of operations per day on top of such databases, every millisecond counts with significant impact on overall system behavior.

-**The main goal of this project is to use different Java libraries to communicate with Cassandra, comparing usage complexity, processing speeds and resources usage**.
+**The main goal of this project is to use different JPA libraries to communicate with Cassandra, comparing usage complexity, processing speeds and resources usage**.
 The following architecture is proposed to achieve the aforementioned goal, which contains the following components and interfaces:
 - **Cassandra**: database for large-scale data management;
 - **Datastax Native**: Java library to communicate with Cassandra;
 - **Datastax ORM**: Java library to communicate with Cassandra;